Policies in effect

 What’s your travel journey?

-If you’re planning on travelling through Pearson in the near future, here’s what you can expect along each of the major touchpoints of your airport journey:
+If you’re planning on travelling through Pearson, here’s what you can expect along each of the major touchpoints of your airport journey: